A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Acknowledgements

-This work was supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2022-00187238, Development of Large Korean Language Model Technology for Efficient Pre-training).
+This work was supported by Institute for Information \& communications Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT) (RS-2019-II190075, Artificial Intelligence Graduate School Program(KAIST)) This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. RS-2023-00256259).
+This research was supported in part by the NAVER-Intel Co-Lab.
+The work was conducted by KAIST and reviewed by both NAVER and Intel.